 Sanctuary - The world is safe now.
 The cacophony of voices singing and saying their needs in unison are harmonious, and flow together like the waters.
 We remember that we are water beings, living on and of the land, listening and communing, feeding sameness and learning other people’s needs, not their differences.
 We prepare communal spaces for hearing.
 We are all fed and able to rest well from our meaningful work of living.

-As visitors join us for any of the upcoming programs you are invited to add to the images or data presented in this panorama.
-You can also share your thoughts, comments, and additions digitally by filling out this form.
+As visitors joined us for any of the upcoming programs they were invited to add to the images or data presented in this panorama.

 The Philadelphia Assembled City Panorama was produced with the support of the Philadelphia Assembled collaborators and their communities, Philadelphia Museum of Art and Mural Arts Philadelphia.